shakes76/PatternAnalysis-2024/recognition/s4612960_YOLO/README.md

 ### Dataset

 The model was trained on the ISIC (International Skin Imaging Collaboration) dataset, a comprehensive collection of dermoscopic images labeled for melanoma and benign conditions.
-The dataset was divided as follows:
+The dataset was already divided by ISIC as follows:

-- **Training Set**: 80% of the data
+- **Training Set**: 2000 images - roughly 72%
-- **Validation Set**: 10% of the data
+- **Validation Set**: 150 images - roughly 6%
-- **Testing Set**: 10% of the data
+- **Testing Set**: 600 of the data - roughly 22%

-This split ensures the model has a sufficient amount of data for learning while keeping a balanced validation and testing set for evaluating performance.
+This split follows the ISIC competition guidelines, and ensures the model has a sufficient amount of data for learning while keeping a validation and testing set for evaluating performance.

 ### Pre-Processing